gmcgoldr/algorand-tut/README.md

 1. Install the Algorand networking and dev tools
 2. Create a private Algorand network and run a node
 3. Setup accounts and make transfers using CLIs and the Python SDK
-4. Write a periodic payment contract
-5. Write a distributed treasury contract with voting
+4. Write a distributed treasury contract with voting

 All steps are code are tested on Ubuntu 20.04 running in WSL2, with `python` 3.8,